South County Transfer Station Project

 King County will build a new recycling and transfer station for south King County residents and customers on land adjacent the existing facility in Algona, which has been in operation for more than 50 years and is past its engineered lifespan.

 The new recycling and transfer station will be located at 35101 W. Valley Highway S. in Algona.
-King County has determined that the delivery method will be traditional design/bid/build.
-The facility is expected to begin operations in 2024 and cost an estimated $144 million to design, build and complete.
+The project has reached 100% design and will be out to bid for construction services in Fall 2022.
+The facility is expected to begin operations in mid-2026 and cost an estimated $219 million to design, build and complete.

 - Adequate room for recycling services;